---We are also now offering a virtual Breastfeeding Cafe.
-Thursdays from 6:00-7:00 PM EDT.
+--We are now offering a virtual Breastfeeding Cafe.
+Wednesdays from 6:00-7:00 PM EDT.
 Email firstname.lastname@example.org to join.--

 Weekly Friday mornings 10:00-11:30 AM in-person Mom-and-Baby group.
 Masks and sign-in currently required for all.
 Come and meet other women who are breastfeeding their babies!
 This free drop-in group focuses on supporting breastfeeding mothers.
 We provide a space for mothers to come and be with their babies and meet other breastfeeding mothers, and you're welcome to weigh your baby on our scale.
 Have a cup of tea, relax, and chat with others about what’s on your mind.
 Support staff is available to answer any breastfeeding questions with accurate, up-to-date information.
 Moms and babies can come for as many weeks as they need.
 One caveat: This is not a place to solve big breastfeeding problems.
 If you are having a lot of breastfeeding issues, your situation may warrant an individual breastfeeding consult.

 Join us Fridays from 10:00 a.m. -11:30 a.m.

 No charge; pre-registration is not required; just come!
 And tell your friends!

 We are located in 2300 Washtenaw, Suite 200, Ann Arbor, MI 48104.

 There is a sign in front of the building that has our address and our business name at the bottom.